JanuszPXYZ/LAPropImplementation/README.md

 ### ToDo:

 - add plots that compare performance of Adam and LAProp on existing datasets
+- implementation in TensorFlow